Philomena Lynott: Biography

 Philomena Lynott was born on 22 October 1930 as the fourth of nine children to Frank and Sarah Lynott in Dublin, and grew up in the Crumlin district of the city.
 She left school aged 13 and worked in an elderly people's home.

-In 1947 Lynott took advantage of a viable job market in England, that needed labour to rebuild damage caused by World War II, finding work as a nurse in Manchester.
+In 1947 Lynott took advantage of a viable job market in England, which needed labour to rebuild damage caused by World War II, finding work as a nurse in Manchester.
 She began a relationship with Cecil Parris, which led to Philip's birth on 20 August 1949.
-She suffered prejudice because she did not marry Cecil Paris and was the mother of a mixed-race son, who she decided would best be raised by her parents in Dublin.
-Lynott had two other children that she put up for adoption.
+She suffered prejudice because she did not marry Cecil Parris and was the mother of a mixed-race son, who she decided would best be raised by her parents in Dublin.
+Lynott had two other children that she placed for adoption.
 She remained close to her son throughout his life but because she only saw him sporadically felt they were more like sister and brother or friends instead of a typical mother and son relationship.

 In 1964 Lynott began a relationship with Dennis Keeley and the couple took over management of the Clifton Grange Hotel in Whalley Range, Manchester.
 Though they had no experience in running a hotel, they bought the property after six months and remained there for the next 14 years.
 The hotel became well known in northwest England for being frequented by the show business trade.
 Lynott took advantage of hotel licensing laws, which meant the bar could be open at 2 am when all other local venues had shut.
 When Thin Lizzy became commercially successful in the 1970s, the band looked forward to gigging in Manchester as Philomena would accommodate them and put on an after-show party.
 Guitarist Brian Robertson recalls Philomena insisting on washing his hair before a television appearance, and later said she was "like everyone's mum, rolled into one."
 When the Sex Pistols played Manchester on the Anarchy Tour in December 1976, she was the only hotelier willing to accommodate them.